-- PJM would recalculate prices in the auction by: - Removing offers submitted by subsidized units from the price formation and settlement process, and - Replacing those offers with reference price offers1 reflecting what would be a competitive offer from a unit of that type and vintage - Although units with offers below the restated capacity price but above the suppressed capacity price would appear infra-marginal, they would not receive a capacity commitment because they did not clear in the first stage.
+- PJM would recalculate prices in the auction by: - Removing offers submitted by subsidized units from the price formation and settlement process, and - Replacing those offers with reference price offers reflecting what would be a competitive offer from a unit of that type and vintagedetermined as described above. - Although units with offers below the restated capacity price but above the suppressed capacity price would appear infra-marginal, they would not receive a capacity commitment because they did not clear in the first stage.